 Pupils will be expected to take part in rehearsal tasks outside the lesson and must ensure that they cooperate with others in the group.
-There will be opportunities for pupils to observe live professional theatre; while costs are aimed to be kept to a minimum, parents need to be aware that payments are required in order for the school to offer these opportunities.
+There will be opportunities for pupils to observe live professional theatre, which is an essential part of the course.